 Mango Yogurt Smoothie

-For this theme of healthy drinks I’ve decided to concentrate on healthy smoothies for kids that are not only enjoyable but filling and nutritious too.
+The theme I have opted for is Kid’s Delight, Healthy Drinks.
+For this theme we have to share any 3 homemade healthy drinks.
+I decided to share healthy smoothies.
+I have not put any artificial colouring or sugar in these smoothies.
+Healthy smoothies for kids that are not only enjoyable but filling and nutritious too.
 So here’s a delicious mango yogurt smoothie.

 Kids and Meals – a few tips

-I constantly to get to hear mums complaining about kids not eating.
+I constantly to get to hear mothers complaining about kids not eating.
 They tend to force feed toddlers and as a result meals becomes a constant battle between the mother and child.

 Feed the children when they are hungry